jyourstone/jellyfin-smartplaylist-plugin/README.md

 #### **Collections**
 - **Collections** - All Jellyfin collections that contain the media item
 - **Genres** - Content genres
+  - **Include parent series genres**: Optional setting to also check genres from the parent series when filtering episodes
 - **Studios** - Production studios
+  - **Include parent series studios**: Optional setting to also check studios from the parent series when filtering episodes
 - **Tags** - Custom tags assigned to media items
   - **Include parent series tags**: Optional setting to also check tags from the parent series when filtering episodes
 - **Artists** - Track-level artists *for music*